Mery16em/alx-pre_course/README.md

 # alx-pre_course
-This repository is for the ALX pre-course project.
+This repository is for the ALX pre-course project .